Key Takeaways

 With all the other necessary information, it’s equally important that you are well aware of its limitations to make a wiser and more informed decision.

-Working capital is an on-going operation and changes keep coming regularly.
+- Working capital is an ongoing operation, and changes keep coming regularly.

-Working capital usually fails to distinguish between types of accounts, which might put the statement at risk of an error.
+- Working capital usually fails to distinguish between types of accounts, which might put the statement at risk of an error.

-Asset devaluation and external factors can swiftly alter working capital.
+- Asset devaluation and external factors can swiftly alter working capital.

-It’s possible that the working capital will change due to certain reasons that might be beyond the control of the company, like economic shifts or anything else.
+- It’s possible that the working capital will change due to certain reasons that might be beyond the control of the company, like economic shifts or anything else.

-The focus of the working capital statement is always on the short-term gain and not the long-term profitability.
+- The focus of the working capital statement is always on the short-term gain and not the long-term profitability.

 What Strategies Can a Company Use to Enhance Its Working Capital?

-Following are some of the key points on how a company can enhance its working capital.
+The following are some of the key points on how a company can enhance its working capital.

 By Increasing Current Assets

-Save cash for better use.
+- Save cash for better use.

-Have a high inventory reserve.
+- Have a high inventory reserve.

-Carefully choose your customers to bring down the risk of bad debt.
+- Carefully choose your customers to bring down the risk of bad debt.

 By Reducing Short-Term Debts:

-Avoid costly debt at all costs.
+- Avoid costly debt at all costs.

-Secure favorable credit terms.
+- Secure favorable credit terms.

-Monitor your spending closely, both externally and internally.
+- Monitor your spending closely, both externally and internally.

 By Optimizing Financial Practices:

-streamline financial operations for efficiency.
+- Streamline financial operations for efficiency.

-Always have an effective cash management strategy.
+- Always have an effective cash management strategy.

-Try to get a balance between asset growth and liability control.
+- Try to get a balance between asset growth and liability control.

-In case of emergency, the company can reach out to Credlix.
+In case of an emergency, the company can reach out to Credlix.
 Our solutions are designed to address the challenges exporters encounter when seeking financing.
 We do this by employing an innovative, technology-driven financing approach that helps them overcome working capital limitations.

 Final Words